Auvergne-Rhône-Alpes

-Auvergne-Rhône-Alpes (/fr/; AURA) is a region in southeast-central France created by the 2014 territorial reform of French regions; it resulted from the merger of Auvergne and Rhône-Alpes.
+Auvergne-Rhône-Alpes (/fr/; AURA) is a landlocked region in Southern France.
+It was created by the 2014 territorial reform of French regions; it resulted from the merger of Auvergne and Rhône-Alpes.
 The new region came into effect on 1 January 2016, after the regional elections in December 2015.

 The region covers an area of 69711 km2, making it the third largest in metropolitan France; it had a population of 7,994,459 in 2018, second to Île-de-France.
 It consists of twelve departments and one collectivity with particular status (the Metropolis of Lyon) with Lyon as the prefecture.

 This region combines diverse geographical, sociological, economic, and cultural areas, which was already true of Rhône-Alpes, as well as Auvergne, to a lesser extent.
 While the old Rhône-Alpes and Auvergne regions each enjoyed a unity defined by axes of communication and the pull of their respective metropolitan areas, the new combination is heterogeneous; it sustained lively opposition from some local officials after its creation.